Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Steadfast Might** (Guess)
-> Increases the effect of `$(upgrade_name id)` by `$(amount)%` multiplied by the highest number of enemies that Evelyn has tanked at once in the current area plus the highest enemy enrage stack in the current area.
+> Increases the effect of `$(upgrade_name id)` by 100% multiplied by the highest number of enemies that Evelyn has tanked at once in the current area plus the highest enemy enrage stack in the current area.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>